 Toasted and buttered, this bread is seriously heavenly; there is certainly no chance of having left-overs!

-Full detail on sourdough, including how to make a starter, is on my post here.
+Full details on sourdough, including how to make a starter, along with tips for handling, shaping and scoring a dough, is on my post here.

 The bread works excellently with cheeses such as Parmesan, Cheddar or white crumbly cheeses such as Cheshire or Lancashire.
 And of course different ales work well.